ZengDevapps/TopIsland/README.md

 You will also find the source code for the program in zip format, which is updated regularly.

+You will find the source code files in the archive.
+For development purposes, some files have a “.” in front of their name.
+To view them, you must enable the visibility of hidden files in the Deepin file manager settings.

 Website : [https://zengdev.com](https://zengdev.com)